 Given $D$-dimensional observations $\bX_1, \ldots, \bX_n$ following $P_0$, suppose that we are interested in inferring the underlying distribution $P_0$ or related quantities such as its density function or the manifold on which $P_0$ is supported.
-The inference of $P_0$ is fundamental in unsupervised learning problems, for which numerous inferential methods are available in the literature \cite{hastie2009elements, murphy2012machine, bishop2006pattern}.
-In this paper, we model $\bX_i$ as $\bX_i = \bg(\bZ_i) + \bepsilon_i$ for some function $\bg: \cZ \to \bbR^D$.
-Here, $\bZ_i$ is a latent variable following the known distribution $P_Z$ supported on $\cZ \subset \bbR^d$, and $\bepsilon_i$ is an error vector following the normal distribution $\cN(\bzero_D, \sigma^2 \Id_D)$, where $\bzero_D$ and $\Id_D$ denote the $D$-dimensional zero vector and identity matrix, respectively.
-The dimension $d$ of latent variables is typically much smaller than $D$.
-The model is often called a (non-linear) \textit{factor model} in statistical communities \cite{yalcin2001nonlinear, kundu2014latent} and a \textit{generative model} in machine learning societies \cite{goodfellow2014generative, kingma2013auto}.
+The inference of $P_0$ is fundamental in unsupervised learning, and there are numerous inferential methods available in the literature.
+We refer to Chapter 14 of \cite{hastie2009elements} for various methods.

+In this paper, $\bX_i$ is modeled as $\bX_i = \bg(\bZ_i) + \bepsilon_i$ for some function $\bg: \cZ \to \bbR^D$.
+Here, $\bZ_i$ is a latent variable following the known distribution $P_Z$ supported on $\cZ \subset \bbR^d$, and $\bepsilon_i$ is an error following a normal distribution $\cN(\bzero_D, \sigma^2 \Id_D)$, where $\bzero_D$ and $\Id_D$ denote a $D$-dimensional vector of zeros and an identity matrix, respectively.
+The dimension $d$ of the latent variable $\bZ_i$ is typically much smaller than $D$.
+This model is often called a (non-linear) \emph{factor model} in statistical communities (\cite{yalcin2001nonlinear, kundu2014latent}) and a \emph{generative model} in machine learning societies \citep{goodfellow2014generative, kingma2013auto}.
 Throughout the paper, we use the latter terminology.
-Accordingly, $\bg$ will be referred to as a \textit{generator}.
+Accordingly, $\bg$ will be referred to as a \emph{generator}.

-A fundamental issue in a generative model is to construct an estimator of $\bg$ because inferences are mostly based on the estimation of the generator.
-Once we have an estimator $\hat \bg$, for example, the distribution of $\hat\bg(\bZ_i)$ can serve as an estimator of $P_0$.
-While there are various nonparametric approaches for estimating $P_0$ \cite{tsybakov2008introduction, gyorfi2006distribution}, the generative model approach does not provide a direct estimator due to an intractable integral.
-However, generative models are often more practical than the direct estimation methods because it is easy to generate samples from the estimated distribution.